mialkin/docs/csharp/concurrency/concurrent-collections.md

 A blocking collection also lets you limit the total size of the collection, blocking the _producer_ if that size is exceeded.
 A collection limited in this manner is called a _bounded blocking collection_.

 If you call the constructor without passing in a collection, the class will automatically instantiate a [`ConcurrentQueue<T>`](#concurrentqueuet).
 The producing and consuming methods let you specify cancellation tokens and timeouts.
 Add and `TryAdd` may block if the collection size is bounded; `Take` and `TryTake` block while the collection is empty.

+Because we are not passing anything into `BlockingCollection`'s constructor, it instantiated a concurrent queue automatically:

 ```csharp
 var blockingCollection = new BlockingCollection<int>(boundedCapacity: 3);